zjgao02/zjgao.github.io/_pages/about.md

 # 💝 Hobbies

-- I like playing musical instruments, especially the guitar🎷.
+- I like playing musical instruments, especially the guitar🎸.
 I got a Level 7 certificate in guitar.
 My favorite types of music are hip-hop and jazz💤.
 - I like to try many kinds of sports, especially basketball🏀.
 I play basketball in an elegant style like my favorite basketball star Paul George.

 📪 For more info